thetopham/Planetary-Stewardship/concept/preservation_domes/README.md

 ![preservation Dome Concept Art by Gemini Nano Banana](1760706999248.jpg)
-# 🌿 Preservationist Domes
+# 🌿 Preservation Domes
 ### *"Guardians of Earth’s Living Memory."*

 ---

 ## 1. Concept Overview

-**Preservationist Domes** are self-sustaining micro-ecosystems built to **protect and perpetuate life, culture, and knowledge**.
+**Preservation Domes** are self-sustaining micro-ecosystems built to **protect and perpetuate life, culture, and knowledge**.
 Where traditional architecture shelters humans, these domes shelter **entire biomes** — living archives that capture the essence of endangered ecosystems, species, and cultural practices.

-> *If Dual-Season Domes are about comfort, Preservationist Domes are about continuity.*
+> *If Dual-Season Domes are about comfort, Preservation Domes are about continuity.*

 ---